ryanraposo/codeui/README.md

 ### Interface

-Browse & customize the elements of VS Code's interface with descriptions (tooltip) and realtime visual representations of your color settings
+Browse & customize the elements of VS Code's interface with descriptions and realtime visual representations of your color settings

 ![Screenshot](./resources/readme/main-gradient.png)